amtzespinosa/amtzespinosa.github.io/_tabs/whoami.md

 ## About

 - Freelance physical & digital pentester
-- Former Green Beret (Special Forces Operator)
+- Former Special Forces Operator
 - Generally interested in cybersecurity, pentesting, red teaming, OSINT, networking, python, and heavy metal
 - Used to be a web developer but I started focusing on other things like web app security, vulnerability exploiting, reverse engineering and so on...